 For instance, ask a group of people if they are law-abiding citizens.
 100% will answer yes.
 But then ask them if they exceeded the speed limit last week.
 Most people break some human-made laws at least once a day.

 2) Return to our Original State of Innocence

 We are born without beliefs, without the belief in gods.
 It makes us all natural-born atheists.
 In this original state, we live in happiness and joy.
 When we lose our faith in mythology, we are free to think.
 We can return to the original state of innocence.
 To do this, we must overcome the fears that maintain our beliefs.

 The best thing that could happen to your psyche is to regain your innocence.
 If you are curious, there are three ways to approach the subject of God: faith, experience, and reason.
 Some people choose one, and many use all three.

 “Newborn children represent perfection and the state of being to which each of us is duty-bound to return.
 In the instant after you were born, you were fearless, pure love, innocent, infinitely wise, of boundless potential and beautifully connected with the unseen hand that created the universe.
 Most of us on the planet today have lost this connection to our authentic selves, this original state of being in which we were unafraid to walk toward possibility and reach for the stars.
 We have forgotten who we are.” ― Robin S. Sharma

 3) Become a Kind Person

 Once you return to your natural state of being, several doors open.
-The virtues of the spirit lead us on the path of kindness.
+One of these doors includes the virtues of the spirit, which leads us on the path of kindness.
 You can go almost everywhere when you are on this path.
 Most people will accept those who are kind and considerate.